michaelfranzl/SalorHospitality/README.markdown

 * Sold Items can be assigned to a cost center, in case the restaurant invites the guest
 * There is a fast storno-method for sold items
 * The application generates ESCPOS code for printing on standard thermo-printers like the popular Epson TM-T88. (see details for printing below)
+* Multi-Language.
+Change your language with just one click. (only partially implemented yet, see ToDo)

 # Licence